-- Faculty sponsor letters due to X-SIG: March 16
+- Faculty sponsor letters of support due to X-SIG: March 11

 Students receiving stipends from the X-SIG Board can conduct full-time research for up to ten weeks during the summer under the guidance of a faculty member.
 Fellowships for shorter or longer (max 11 weeks) duration will be considered if appropriate.
 Special consideration will be given to: